events555/Rbuild/README.md

 * server.js: Backend of the chat window.
 Currently uses socket.io and express to send messages/notify of connections and disconnections in the chat window.

-WIP for Demo 1:
-* Saving chat history to a file to be reopened (will be implemented to a database in Demo 2)

-WIP for Demo 2:
-* Integrating this with the user database so that it can display specific user names.
-* Displaying who is currently online
-* Saving chat history to user database
-* Adding multiple rooms based on user ids
+Updated 4/16: Implemented saving chat history to a database.
+Currently, still requires an emit back into the chat log to display the chat history.
+Saves into the sql database, but cannot display onto the website.
+Last thing that needs to be implemented is creating socket.io rooms based on user-id.

 To run:
 * Type "npm run devStart" into the console to run nodemon so that it is constantly running the server.
 * The port is currently set to 3000 so you go into Chrome/Firefox/Browser and type http://localhost:3000
 * To test customer vs builder open up two different instances of your browser
+* Need to create a MYSQL database with the following

+CREATE SCHEMA rbuilds

+CREATE TABLE rbuild.chat_line
+    id BIGINT UNSIGNED NOT NULL AUTO_INCREMENT,
+    line_text TEXT NOT NULL,
+    created_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
+    PRIMARY KEY(ID)